-DevOps does not follow the rigid hierarchical organization structure.
+DevOps does not follow a rigid hierarchical organizational structure.
 It rather empowers teams to make dynamic decisions and helps to create a customer-centric approach.
-During the pandemic, the face-to-face interaction between customers and the product managers is restricted to a certain level.
+During the pandemic, face-to-face interaction between customers and product managers is restricted to a certain level.
 So, it is imperative to focus more on better delivery to win the trust of your customers.
 And DevOps does the exact same thing.

-How pandemic in some way made DevOps transformations easier and more widely accepted?
+How has the pandemic in some way made DevOps transformations easier and more widely accepted?

 Better level of trust and cooperation amongst teams: Trust and collaboration are pillars of the DevOps culture.
 All the units have an equal say in the overall application development process.
 So fair share of privileges and responsibilities amongst the teams and promoting collaboration would facilitate the DevOps culture.
 Now that everyone is working from home, the chances of unfair advantages are less, and establishing trust among team members is relatively more.
 The teams must trust each other and collaborate in the right manner to face challenges together as a team, which is the whole crux of DevOps.

 The expected automation growth: Earlier teams weren't very sure about automating their work and believed that it was much easy to work it out by themselves.
 But automation is slowly taking over most of the manual processes.
 This trend is set to go up in the current scenario due to the massive demand for IT services.
 This demand has put pressure on traditional IT teams.
 And the only way to meet the requirements is by integrating continuous automation.
 With continuous automation, the teams can easily manage their work without getting exhausted.